 Helping your child plan for the future can lead to success, as long as you are flexible.
 Plans will change no matter how carefully they are developed, and life includes challenges and stumbling points.
-To mature, the adolescent brain needs to experience these bumps in the road, which are actually opportunities to make decisions and recover from mistakes.
+The adolescent may need to experience these bumps in the road, which are actually opportunities to make decisions and changes.

 As families help their youth establish healthy living guidelines and values, prepare back-up and safety plans, and provide advice and support, they should also be ready for surprises.
 Young adults are likely to make multiple changes in their goals, at times confusing their family and support people.
 This is normal.
-Allowing your son or daughter to be flexible with future plans helps him or her develop the self-determination and self-advocacy skills that are so important for adult life.
+Allowing your son or daughter to be flexible with future plans helps him or her develop the selfdetermination and self-advocacy skills that are so important for adult life.